08/08/2023 Updated on 10/29/2024|Responsible Business|Parenting in a Digital World

 Learn more

-As they grow up, the tech changes up.
+For today’s kids, “firsts” look a lot different from those of the last generation: first phone, first string of nonsensical emojis, first social media handle and so on.
+As they grow up, the tech changes.
 And for parents of kids at any age, this means the digital safety tools need to change, too.
-A recent Verizon-supported study conducted by Magid found that 79% of parents use some form of digital safety features on their kids’ phones, such as content filters, privacy settings or data, and Wi-Fi time restrictions.
-But many parents may not know how to recalibrate these parental controls as kids earn more independence.
-Fortunately, Verizon’s Smart Family app has specific features that address each of these stages.
+But many parents may not know how to manage these parental controls as kids earn more independence.
+Fortunately, Verizon’s Smart Family app has specific features that address important developmental stages.

 Here are the most essential Smart Family options parents need to know about as their kids reach these digital milestones.